DanuserLab/u-track3D/README.md

 <a id="orga13ef72"></a>

-## Reproducing the u-track 3D paper with the tutorial scripts
+## Reproducing the u-track3D paper with the tutorial scripts

-The scripts reproduce the majority of features used in numerical experiments presented in the u-track 3D paper.
+The scripts reproduce the majority of features used in numerical experiments presented in the u-track3D paper.
 Because of the large size of the datasets used in the paper, the script operates on smaller datasets that are amenable to direct download by the community.
 Here is the detail of the features that are demonstrated, their associated figures in the paper, and the script that reproduces them.
 One script can demonstrate several feature with a same dataset:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">